 Your job application

 Organisations often receive hundreds of applications for a single job advertisement.
 On average, it is estimated that employers will spend no more than 15 seconds on each application in the initial selection process.
 It is important that your application is easy to read and understand.

 Know your audience

-Each company has a different approach to recruitment.
+Each organisation has a different approach to recruitment.
 Understand your audience and tailor your application.

 Sometimes a creative approach might be appropriate.
 At all times following the instructions in the job advertisement is essential.
 Read advertised positions carefully and use your judgement as you look for ways to make your application stand out.

 Your resume is a very important self-marketing tool.
 Depending on your chosen career path and the stage in your career, the format you use may change but the following tips can be helpful in most situations: